sharmaankita3387/sharmaankita3387/README.md

 ### Machine Learning Enthusiast
-*ML is cool, becuase it is rewarding to build models that can help us advance into the new worl of tech and the best part is I can do it for free, no resources needed ;)*
+*ML is cool, becuase it is rewarding to build models that can help us advance into the new world of tech and the best part is I can do it for free, no resources needed ;)*

 ---